buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``dayOfWeek``
     See :bb:sched:`Nightly`.

-This class is only useful in conjunction with the :class:`Trigger` step.
+This class is only useful in conjunction with the :bb:step:`Trigger` step.
-Note that ``waitForFinish`` is ignored by :class:`Trigger` steps targeting this scheduler.
+Note that ``waitForFinish`` is ignored by :bb:step:`Trigger` steps targeting this scheduler.

 Here is a fully-worked example::